Ruchi0906/Neural-Network/README.md

 # Neural-Network
-Prediction of Diabetes using  neural network
+Prediction of Attrition using  neural network